Atrial Septal Defect Transcatheter Repair for Children

 especially in a very young child.

-this type of closure if their ASD wasn’t found during childhood.
+of closure if their ASD wasn’t found during childhood.

 Transcatheter closure of an ASD is less invasive than surgical closure.
 It also requires